 So, the Deus Ex Machina.
 What is it?
-Well to know a word or phrase is to be able to define a word or phrase (as my English teacher always used to say), so here is the dictionary’s definition:
+Well to know a word or phrase is to be able to define a word or phrase (as my English teacher always used to say!).
+So here is the dictionary’s definition …

 Pretty straightforward, tbh.
 In other words, by today’s standards, it’s *something* that’s parachuted in to a story to SAVE characters in some way and/or SOLVE a problem FOR THEM.

-We see this in Dodgeball (the money in its chest is even marked “Deus Ex Machina” as an in-joke for screenwriters) or THE SIMPSONS (when it turns out Willie has *handily* videotaped Homer in the infamous Gummy-VenusDeMilo-Gate episode).
+We see this in Dodgeball (the money in its chest is even marked “Deus Ex Machina” as an in-joke for screenwriters … Or The Simpsons (when it turns out Willie has *handily* videotaped Homer in the infamous Gummy-Venus-DeMilo-Gate episode).

 I put it to you, dear Bang2writers, “Deus Ex Machina!” has become the go-to cry for any film or TV critic, student or audience member with a cursory knowledge of the writing craft.

 That’s right – none.
-Here’s why:
+Find out why, after the jump.